 - How often do we call internal Web Services?

 - How often do we call into critical APIs, e.g.: Hibernate, Spring, SharePoint, etc.

 The following screenshot shows a Layer Breakdown Chart showing which methods/packages/components spend the time in the executed code:

 I am sure most of you have been testing applications for years and you probably have your set of metrics you look at and tools to capture it.
 Fill me in and share it with other readers.
 I will be compiling some more metrics for you to consider next week.
 Be on the lookout for part two!

 I also did a How to do Load Testing with Dynatrace Performance Clinic and put it on my YouTube Channel.
-Check it out and see how I live analyze some of these screenshots shown here.
+Check it out and see how I analyze some of these screenshots shown here live.